Disneyland for Halloween: Oogie Boogie Bash, Trick-or-Treating, and More Magic at Halloween Time

 Now we know where Minnie Mouse lives!

-And of course, for those who love Disney swag, there are signature bags, hats, and ears with Halloween themes, plus some cool light-up Skellington souvenirs that will make a great addition to Halloween night.
+Of course, for those who love Disney swag, there are signature bags, hats, and must-have ears with Halloween themes, plus some cool light-up Skellington souvenirs and Haloween light-up necklaces that will make a great addition to Halloween night.
 The whole holiday experience is a treat for Disneyland fans of any age.
-The fun extends into the evening, and if your kids are young, this is probably all the Halloween excitement they could possibly wish for.
+If your kids are young, Disney's Halloween Time experience is probably all the Halloween excitement they could possibly wish for.

-Halloween at California Adventure: The Oogie Boogie Bash
+Halloween at Disney California Adventure: Oogie Boogie Bash

 The California Adventure begins...